carlgira/java-11-notes/objects-classes-intefaces/README.md

 ## Lambdas
 - Inline implementation of functional interfaces
 - Functional Interfaces, interface with single abstract method.
+- Interface can declares an abstract method overriding one of the public method from java.lang.Object, that still can be considered as functional interface.
 - (list of params) -> implementation
 - Method references using ::
     - Class::staticMethod